Twipped/twipped.com/posts/2018-08-24-cycle-dynamics.md

 Disclaimer: I am not a doctor, but being trans necessitates a degree of understanding of human biology and endocrinology, and I made a hobby out of learning as much as I could about it.

-For purposes of brevity I use the terms female and male to refer to individuals whose bodies are primarily estrogenic or androgenic, respectively, regardless of if that is by organic or artificial processes.
+For purposes of brevity I use the terms women, men, female and male to refer to individuals whose bodies are primarily estrogenic or androgenic, regardless of if that is by organic or artificial processes.
 This does not refer to the particular organs a person has, and I denote organ specific conditions were appropriate.

+Additionally, the use of "Trans Women" in the title and parts of this piece is a shorthand for individuals who were assigned male at birth and are now on estrogen hormone therapy.
+Not all transgender women take estrogen, and not all transgender people who take estrogen are women, their identities are just as valid and I do not wish to exclude them with the wording of this essay, but in some contexts it was hard to avoid.
+I apologize in advance for the binary-centric nature of this post.

 ### An introduction into the endocrine feedback system